The Budapest location in Europe places it at the crossroads of culture, history, and geography.

 Budapest’s Central European position

-Budapest, which is situated in the Carpathian Basin and at the heart of Central Europe, is therefore an important center for trade, culture, and transportation.
+Budapest lies in the Carpathian Basin at the center of Central Europe.
+It is a key hub for trade, culture, and transportation.
 The city stretches both banks of the Danube River, dividing it into the energetic Pest on the east and the ancient Buda on the west.

 Budapest, operating Central European Time (CET), suits most of the continent, thus making coordination of travel schedules easy.